Magician (fantasy): Magical implements

-Gender-based titles

-Wizard and warlock usually refer to a male, while witch can refer to any gender but is more often ascribed towards women.
-But not always, there are some cases of (especially wizard) being used as unisex titles.

-Traits of magicians

-A common motif in fiction is that the ability to use magic is innate and often rare, or gained through a large amount of study and practice.
-In J. R. R. Tolkien's Middle-earth, it is mostly limited to non-humans, though some people gain small amounts and become known as sorcerers (wizards being powerful spirits).
-In many writers' works, it is reserved for a select group of humans, such as in Katherine Kurtz's Deryni novels, JK Rowling's Harry Potter novels or Randall Garrett's Lord Darcy universe.

 Education

 Magicians normally learn spells by reading ancient tomes called grimoires, which may have magical properties of their own.
 Sorcerers in Conan the Barbarian often gained powers from such books, which are demarcated by their strange bindings.
 In worlds where magic is not an innate trait, the scarcity of these strange books may be a facet of the story; in Poul Anderson's A Midsummer Tempest, Prince Rupert seeks out the books of the magician Prospero to learn magic.
 The same occurs in the Dungeons and Dragons-based novel series Dragonlance Chronicles, wherein Raistlin Majere seeks out the books of the sorcerer Fistandantilus.
 In JK Rowling's Harry Potter series, wizards already have skills of magic but they need to practise magic in Wizarding Schools in order to be able to use it properly.

 Some magicians, even after training, continue their education by learning more spells, inventing new ones (and new magical objects), or rediscovering ancient spells, beings, or objects.
 For example, Dr. Strange from the Marvel Universe continues to learn about magic even after being named Sorcerer Supreme.
-He often encounters creatures that haven't been seen for centuries or more.
+He often encounters creatures that have not been seen for centuries or more.
 In the same universe, Dr. Doom continues to pursue magical knowledge after mastering it by combining magic with science.
 Fred and George Weasley from Harry Potter invent new magical items and sell them as legitimate defense items, new spells and potions can be made in the Harry Potter Universe; Severus Snape invented a variety of jinxes and hexes as well as substantial improvements in the process of making potions; Albus Dumbledore, along with Nicolas Flamel, is credited with discovering the twelve uses of dragon's blood.

-Magical materials
+Limits on magic

+To introduce conflict, writers of fantasy fiction often place limits on the magical abilities of magicians to prevent them from solving problems too easily.

+A common motif in fiction is that the ability to use magic is innate and often rare, or gained through a large amount of study and practice.
+In J. R. R. Tolkien's Middle-earth, magic is mostly limited to non-humans, such as the Istari (more commonly known as wizards), or elves crafting magical items.
+In many writers' works, it is reserved for a select group of humans, such as in Katherine Kurtz's Deryni novels, JK Rowling's Harry Potter novels or Randall Garrett's Lord Darcy universe.

+A common limit invented by Jack Vance in his The Dying Earth series, and later popularized in role-playing games is that a wizard can only cast a specific number of spells in a day.
+In Larry Niven's The Magic Goes Away, once an area's mana is exhausted, no one can use magic.